NicoRomero-07/RoomTrackr/README.md

-# OpenData
+# B7abiertosREST

 ---

-The OpenData is an API that aims to provide a easier interface to work with both AEMET OpenData and Malaga's OpenData API.
+The B7abiertosREST API  aims to provide a easier interface to work with both AEMET OpenData and Malaga's OpenData API.
 It provides endpoints to:

 * Retrieve a bus location given its bus code.
 * Retrieve a bus stop given its stop code.